A story of someone with no industry experience obtaining LPIC-1 certification

 summary

-My impression after actually taking the LPIC test was that the scope was wide.
+My impression after actually taking the LPIC exam was, "The scope is so broad!"

 In my case, I had previously obtained an IT Passport, so I felt a little more at ease..

-I've said this many times, but I think it's difficult to pass the 102 exam using only the Azuki book and the Speedmaster.
+I've said this many times before, but I think it's difficult to pass the 102 exam with just the Azuki Book and Speed Master.
+From

 I highly recommend that anyone taking the LPIC exam use the Ping-t site!!!